Slack Access Logs

 After the ChaosSearch object group is created for the Access Logs, you can start tracking when members are connected to and actively using Slack, when the user signs in to their account, and monitor when a user signs in with a unique IP address.

-ChaosSearch also provides some sample pre-built visualizations for Search Analytics that you can import and use with a Slack data view to visualize and analyze various usage metrics.
+ChaosSearch includes some sample pre-built visualizations to import and use with a Slack data view.

 Sample dashboard NDJSON files are available.

-Contact your ChaosSearch Customer Success representative if you would like to get a copy of the NDJSON file used to build the sample dashboard and its visualizations.
+Contact your ChaosSearch Customer Success representative if you would like a copy of the NDJSON file used to build the sample dashboard.
 You can import the NDJSON file to try it with one of your views for Slack data.

 Slack Sample Dashboard